 My books are driven by the rights of children and families, partnering them in good times and bad and writing for inclusion and respect for each other.
 I was deeply moved when I received the Lifetime Literature Award for my body of works, by the International Literacy Association.

-Patrick Dobson regarded as the ‘Father of Indigenous Reconciliation’ Australia and Susanne flying to Kiribati, a Pacific island nation threatened by rising seas and climate change.
+Patrick Dodson regarded as the ‘Father of Indigenous Reconciliation’ Australia and Susanne flying to Kiribati, a Pacific island nation threatened by rising seas and climate change.

 As an international and national speaker, I’ve addressed audiences from New York to Delhi on my work to emotionally engage in diverse areas including disability, inclusion, multiculturalism, racism, bullying, inclusion and peace.